 - Synthetic stimulants including bath salts

-Approaching these problems can be difficult but the sooner you begin to work towards a solution to these problems, the better chance you have of avoiding chronic conditions later in life.
-Depression and addiction can get better with accountability and intervention.
+Approaching these problems can be difficult but the sooner you begin to work towards identifying and treatment, the better chance you have of avoiding chronic conditions later in life.
+Depression and addiction can get better with intervention.
 If you fear that your loved one is struggling with addiction and depression, have your loved one seek treatment for co-occurring mental health disorders.
 TROSA can help individuals with addiction and depression.
 Learn more about our services today.